deeptwinkle/deeptwinkle.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Junhyuk Baik.
 I have the following qualities:

-- I rock a great mustache
+- I'm studying Computer Science and Engineering
+- I'm interested in Bigdata
-- I'm extremely loyal to my family
+- I'm very handsome and kind

 What else do you need?